Steve Walsh (musician)

 Steve Walsh (born June 15, 1951) is an American musician, singer, and songwriter, best known for his work as a longtime member of the progressive rock band Kansas.
 He retired from the band in 2014.
 He sings lead on four of Kansas' best-known hits: "Carry On Wayward Son", "Dust in the Wind", "Point of Know Return", and "All I Wanted", the last two of which he co-wrote.

+In 2026, Loudwire ranked him as the 7th greatest progressive rock singer of all time.